coppolam/matlab_utilities/README.md

 Several functions make use of each-other, so it is important to check the integrity of the tool and make sure that all dependencies are met.
 If you are on a UNIX system, this can be done using the [integrity_checker.m](integrity_checker.m) script (you will have to provide the super-user password).

-The script also checks for potential duplicate files (based on filename), so as to make sure that no duplicates are present.
+The script also checks for potential duplicate files (based on filename).

 ## Contributing